A focus on strong performance

 Learn how to get your death benefit as regular income

-If a loved one has recently passed away, you could choose to receive their superannuation, including any insurance benefits, as regular payments to your bank account.
+If a loved one has recently passed away, you could choose to get their super, including any insurance benefits, as regular payments to your bank account.
 You can do this by opening our Income account and/or our Lifetime Pension (if you're aged 60-80 and retired).
-This turns the money you've received into regular income payments to your bank account.
+This turns the money into regular income payments to your bank account.

 Benefits of an income stream

-There are rules around who is able to open a death benefit income stream.
+There are rules around who is able to get a death benefit, either as a cash payment or a death benefit income stream.
 Generally, you must be an eligible dependant of the person who has passed away.

 An eligible dependant can include:

 Keep in mind that if you are a dependent child getting a death benefit income stream, we must stop your income payments before you turn 25 and pay you the remaining money as a lump sum, unless you are permanently disabled.

 You also need a death benefit of at least $30,000 to open an Income account with it, or $10,000 for a Lifetime Pension.
 It can't be combined with your own super.

-If your loved one was a QSuper member, you will need to make a death benefit claim with us before setting up your Income account and/or Lifetime Pension.
+If your loved one had a QSuper account, you'll need to make a death benefit claim with us before setting up your Income account and/or Lifetime Pension.
 We aim to make our claims process as simple as possible.

 To set up a QSuper Income account and/or Lifetime Pension with the money from a death benefit, there are a few things you need to do.
 We understand this may be a difficult time for you, so we aim to make the process as simple as possible.

 If your family member was with a different super fund, you'll need to contact them to make a death benefit claim before setting up an income stream with us.

-Complete the application form at the back of the Product Disclosure Statement for Income Account and Lifetime Pension (pdf).
+Complete the application form at the back of the QSuper Product Disclosure Statement for Income Account and Lifetime Pension (pdf).

-Once we have received all superannuation death benefit money, we will open an Income account and/or Lifetime Pension for you and start making payments to your chosen bank account.
+Once we have received all super death benefit money, we'll open an Income account and/or Lifetime Pension for you and start making payments to your chosen bank account.